owid/co2-data/README.md

 ## Changelog

+- 2024-11-21:
+  - Updated dataset (and codebook) to use the latest version of the Global Carbon Budget (2024).
 - 2024-06-20:
   - Update data from the Statistical Review of World Energy.
   - Update data from the Maddison Project Database.